Rewatchable Sci-Fi/Fantasy TV Series

 episodes and fighting, a variety of special circumstances that require foolproof custom-made 'dolls' to solve tricky problems, evil power-hungry management with secret agendas,

-an obsessive FBI agent who seems to be only one that believes the Dollhouse exists, and so on.
+an obsessive FBI agent who seems to be the only one that believes the Dollhouse exists, and so on.
 And, being Whedon, he doesn't shy away from the pathos and humanity, the moral

 dilemmas, treacherous people, complex motivations, damaged psyches of both dolls and regular people, and plenty of fascinating and entertaining complications and variations